Huriphoonado/Software-Engineering-Foundations/Presentation-4/README.md

-# Concurrency in Python
+# Concurrency and Parallelism in Python

-In class we covered concurrency in a variety of languages including Java, Clojure, and Elixir.
+In Software Engineering Foundations we covered concurrency in a variety of languages including Java, Clojure, and Elixir.
 Python happens to be my language of choice, but I have only limited experience writing concurrent or parallel programs in Python.
-This overview will be very useful for me.
+This overview will cover the concurreny support offered by the Python Standard library.

 #### Overview of Global Interpreter Lock